- What we collect

-The National Library of Australia's special collections include rare books and journals, pictures, photographs, maps, sheet music, oral history recordings, manuscript papers, ephemera and more.
+The National Library of Australia's special collections include rare books and journals, pictures, photographs, maps, sheet music, oral history recordings, manuscript papers, ephemera and Asian collections.
 There is important information you need to know when accessing our special collections.

 When submitting a request for material, please provide as much information as possible for example, box, series, folder number, issue / sheet number or date range.
 This information can be found in the item's catalogue record or use a guide or index that is available in the Special Collections Reading Room.

 In some cases, special collection material may require advance notice of use due to special storage or it may need to be treated or processed before use.
 Special permissions are often required for rare or unique material in the Library's collections.
 See the Access conditions and Collect from statements on each catalogue record for information about access conditions and contact us for advice on using this material.

 Special collections material often has special handling conditions.
 Please comply with care and handling guidelines and follow instructions given by reading room staff.